This page provides an overview of Security Assertion Markup Language (SAML) authentication in AppDynamics.

 With SAML authentication enabled:

-- Navigate to your Controller Tenant login page.
+- Navigate to your Tenant login page and enter your account name.

-The Controller Tenant redirects you to the external SAML IdP.
+The Tenant redirects you to the external SAML IDP.

-The IdP redirects and logs you into the Controller Tenant.
+- The IDP redirects and logs you into the Tenant.

 Who Can Configure SAML